CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

           sqlType: timestamp with time zone
 ````

-Some technical details for this example:
+Some details illustrated by this example:

 - Specifying a fully defined `entityClassName` ensures that the plugin makes no assumptions about what packages the code it generates will live in.
 - The `schema` would be optional and associated annotations only added to the entity if it has been defined.